LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 <dd>
 This project was a chance to experiment with <a href="https://github.com/cashapp/sqldelight">SQLDelight</a>
-(in other multiplatform projects other libraries were tested like Exposed), whereas database encryption is obtained through [SQLCipher Android](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/), formerly
-<a href="https://github.com/sqlcipher/android-database-sqlcipher">Android Database SQLCipher</a>.
+(in other multiplatform projects other libraries were tested like Exposed), whereas database encryption is obtained through <a href="https://www.zetetic.net/sqlcipher/sqlcipher-for-android">SQLCipher Android</a>, formerly <a href="https://github.com/sqlcipher/android-database-sqlcipher">Android Database SQLCipher</a>.
 </dd>
 <dt>Markdown rendering</dt>
 <dd>